 Cala della Fornace can be reached only by sea.
 It is a small and evocative cove fringed by a cliff that is covered by Mediterranean vegetation.
 If you rent a boat, you can either enjoy the crystal-clear waters once you drop anchor or you can swim to the small pebbly beach on land.
 If you plant to visit it, keep in mind that the sun does not hit Cala Fornace all day long due to the tall rocks that border the inlet and its position on the eastern shore.

 Interested in learning about the diving spots and grottos in and around Portovenere?
-Read the article “A plunge in the Protected Marine Area of Portovenere”
+Read the articles “Dive Sites in Portovenere” and “A plunge in the Protected Marine Area of Portovenere”

 DID YOU KNOW?
 Free Beaches vs. Private Beach Clubs in Liguria (and Italy in general)